Summer Session

 Days & Times

 When you fill out your form, request the specific meeting days and times you would prefer, but please be aware that you might be asked to make changes, such as teaching in the afternoon rather than the morning, or in a different session, as we try to balance the overall schedule.
-If you are proposing a remotely taught course for College students, consider if you could schedule the synchronous sessions in the evenings (6:00 pm-8:00 pm CT) to accommodate students with jobs and internships during the day.
+Please consider if you could schedule class sessions in the evenings (e.g., 6:00 pm-8:00 pm CT) to accommodate students with jobs and internships during the day.
+Eight -week evening courses in particular have been very well received by students, because these courses can meet for fewer hours each week, and so work particularly well for students who have daytime committments.

 During Summer Quarter and September Term, the majority of College students do not take classes unless they have a compelling reason to do so, such as completing a required course so they can graduate on time, retaking a course, or studying abroad in the coming year.
 Since the student population is smaller than during other quarters of the academic year, the number of courses offered is reduced accordingly, and preference is given to course offerings that will best serve student needs.